orrabadia/Complaint-Management-Application/README.md

 2. A date range selector to query/filter complaints by dates.
 3. Email notifications once complaint has been resolved
 4. Implement Rich Text formatting / pdf & img uploading because most complaints have photos to go along with them.
+6. Custom error modal instead of using browser alerts